zephray/VerilogBoy/target/panog1/README.md

 ### LPDDR controller

-Based on Xilinx MIG, LPDDR-200 @ 32-bits.
+Based on Xilinx MIG, LPDDR-200 @ 16-bits.

 Details available at hackaday: [A detour to the Pano Logic G1 (1) - LPDDR](https://hackaday.io/project/57660/log/159790-a-detour-to-the-pano-logic-g1-1-lpddr)

-### Memory cache

-Connected between PicoRV32 and LPDDR controller, 8 KB 2-way set-associative.
-All transactions are cached, write-back.
-R/W time is 2 cycles when hit, 4/5 cycles + memory latency when miss.
-3 cycle implementation is optional to allow better timing.

-Details available at hackaday: [A detour to the Pano Logic G1 (2) - Cache](https://hackaday.io/project/57660/log/160053-a-detour-to-the-pano-logic-g1-2-cache)
+Used to be a memory cache between PicoRV32 and LPDDR, now as code is XIP from Flash, cache is move to flash.
+All access to LPDDR is non cached.

 ### PicoRV32 soft-processor

 PicoRV32 is a RISC-V compatible soft-processor written by Clifford Wolf: https://github.com/cliffordwolf/picorv32.

-Configured as RV32I, running at 100MHz.
+Configured as RV32IC, running at 25MHz.

-When code is being executed inside LPDDR, the performance is around 0.247 DMIPS/MHz using 2 cycle cache, and 0.208 DMIPS/MHz using 3 cycle cache.

-Currently, a bootloader would copy last 256 KB of the SPI Flash into LPDDR and jump to the LPDDR.
+Currently, code is XIP from SPI Flash.
+SPI Flash also runs at 25MHz (Maximum frequency of M25P80 is 75MHz), 1 bit mode.
+A 4KB 2-way set associative cache is added between the PicoRV32 and SPI IF.
+Expect very poor performance.

+The PicoRV32 uses in total 8 BRAM18K for memories, 4 as scratchpad memory (8KB), 2 as I-cache (4KB), 2 as video RAM (4KB).